redsquirrel/hangyourboots/README.md

 Helping [Dev Bootcampers](http://www.devbootcamp.com) from out of town easily and quickly organize housing.

 Demo app is [live](http://hangyourboots.herokuapp.com).
 The demo invite code is igeekallweek.
 And yes, it requires Facebook authentication to login.
+Uploaded some [screenshots](https://www.dropbox.com/sh/a34tj1mtkyzlt7r/_QLcX-HeBu#/), so you can see what it's like behind the curtains.

 ###Contributing members